Promotions and Planning

 Here is what we did.

-If you are working in promotion planning within your company, you likely have a lot of on your plate, especially if your company is an extremely large company, with multiple business units/products and a complex sales channel.
+If you are working in promotion planning within your company, you likely have a lot of on your plate, especially if your company has multiple business units/products and a complex sales channel.

-You likely work with your category leader, who is responsible for sales across numerous channels, stores, and colleagues, all of whom are responsible many brands at play in large customers like Safeway or Target.
+You likely work with your category leader, who is responsible for sales across numerous channels, stores, and colleagues, all of whom are responsible for the retailers at play like like Safeway or Target.

 Now, promotion planning, from a consumer perspective is a thankless job, but it is key.
 It makes peoples days and drives product sales.